Bedrock-OSS/bedrock-wiki/docs/meta/style-guide.md

 | sirlich:tame | ❌ sirlich:tame |

 ## Short-Names should be Generic
 Short-names are file-specific identifiers, which are used to map between an identifier and a pretty name.
-They are extremely useful, because they allow us to re-use animation controllers, and render controllers.
+They are handy because they allow us to re-use animation controllers and render controllers.
 For this reason, your short-names should be generic.

 ✔️ `"sit": "animation.dragon.sit"`

 ❌ `"dragon_sitting": "animation.dragon.sit"`

-When we make short-names of this form, we can use a generic "sit" animation controller for all of them, since we can use the `sit` short-name to play the sit animation.
+When we make short-names of this form, we can use a generic "sit" animation controller for all of them since we can use the `sit` short-name to play the sit animation.

 ## Functions should be nested